Azure-Samples/llm-lambda-azure-converter/article/Article.md

 }
 ```

-In this example we are showing a simple hello world Lambda we can see here it includes some interesting features like:
+In this example you can see a simple hello world Lambda.
+It includes some interesting features like:

 - A package `github.com/aws/aws-lambda-go/lambda`
 - A main function starting the lambda by calling `lambda.Start(HandleRequest)`